 - If you qualify as a pregnant woman, you will be eligible for doctor visits, tests, lab work and other care for your pregnancy through fee for service.
 You will also have coverage for prescription drugs, and transportation services to doctor appointments.
 This will not cover labor and delivery costs.

 - If you qualify for family planning coverage, you will only be eligible for services covered by the family planning eligibility program.
 These services include family planning visits, laboratory tests, pap smears, condoms and birth control.
-If you would like more information about the services covered, you should refer to the family planning eligibility program.

 - If you qualify for PE Adults, you will be eligible for services covered under the HIP Basic Plan.
 You will be required to pay copays for all services.
 If you'd like to learn more about the services covered under HIP Basic, you should refer to the Healthy Indiana Plan website.